rrrutledge/talks/2020/t-mobile-meetup/outline.md

 People that are in the software development process.
 Engineers, architects, product, scrum, etc., but all involved in the day-to-day and week-to-week process of producing software.
+Not necessarily having been involved before in open source or InnerSource.

 # Takeaways